pactus-project/pactus.org/website/learn/blockchain/block/index.md

 # Block

-In the Pactus, a block is a set of data that contains a header, the certificate of the previous block, and list of the transactions.
+In the Pactus, a block is a set of data that contains a header, the certificate of the previous block and list of the transactions.
 Once a block comes with a valid certificate, it is committed and added to the blockchain, and the certificate will be included in the next block.